AlainParadis/HEAL610/lit-review.md

 Embedding WIL as a learning model in the Program of Study ensures it persists.
 It also improves quality, notwithstanding institutional changes or budgetary constraints {% cite jackson_embedding_2021 %}.
 Institutional recognition of WIL as a learning model in the Graphic Design program contributes to its quality {% cite patrick_wil_2008 %}, {% cite rosenbaum_planned_2018 %}.
 With WIL integrated throughout the Program of Study, the college can measure quality through its institutional key performance indicators such as retention, graduation, and post-graduation sector-specific employment rates {% cite mcrae_work-integrated_2018 %}.
 These results allow stakeholders to respond with adjustments to WIL practice in a continuous improvement process {% cite deming_pdsa_nodate %}, {% cite bobby_abcs_2014 %}.
 Formalizing the inclusion of WIL in the Graphic Design program bolsters its quality into the future.
 This demonstrates a commitment by the college to endorse WIL as part of its vision of experiential learning {% cite fleming_successful_2018 %}.

+Embedding WIL in the program comes with certain risks.
+After having invested considerable time in establishing and nurturing industry relationships, employer agencies can change ownership or close.
+From the students' perspective, participating in design projects alongside professional graphic designers can cause a certain amount of trepidation.
+Faculty could face burnout, considering the substantial additional work in facilitating WIL activities.

 (Add a transition text to launch into the themes.)

 <h2 class="center-text">Theme #1: Collaborative Leadership</h2>